What types of fruit does the Backyard Harvest program accept?

-We accept nearly all fruits and vegetables, and yes, even lemons!
-The number one rule of thumb is that the produce needs to be edible.
-Think of it this way: if you would not eat the fruit or vegetable because it is too sour, rotten, unripe or in otherwise bad shape, then we cannot donate it.
-At this time, many of the agencies we work with do not accept loquats so, unfortunately, that is one variety we generally do not harvest.
+We harvest nearly all fruit that grows in the Southern California region, yes, even lemons!
+The number one rule of thumb is that the fruit needs to be edible.
+Think of it this way: if you would not eat it because it is too sour, rotten, unripe or in otherwise bad shape, then we cannot donate it.
+At this time, we do not coordinate volunteer-powered harvest of loquats or figs, but if you are interested in doing a DIY harvest of those varieties please let us know.

 How quickly will you come to pick the fruit?